Counsellor for Incoming Peace Fellows:

 Support for Outgoing Peace Fellow applicants:

-As required, the club also assists outgoing Peace Fellow applicants with their applications to, and interviews with, the 9600 District Committee.
+As required, the club also assists out Peace Fellow applicants with their applications to, and interviews with, the 9600 District Committee.

 REAP – Rotary Educational Assistance Programme (Scholarships)